situmtech/situm-capacitor-plugin-wayfinding/README.md

 * Angular: see the [assets property for your build options in the documentation](https://angular.io/guide/workspace-config#additional-build-and-test-options).
 * Vue: see the [public folder](https://cli.vuejs.org/guide/html-and-static-assets.html#the-public-folder).

-In both cases the execution of `npx cap sync` will copy your assets to a predefined folder, as you can see in the following output:
+In both cases the execution of `npx cap sync` will copy your assets to a predefined `public` folder, as you can see in the following output:

 ```
 $ npx cap sync